IsaacScript/isaacscript/packages/docs/docs/main/isaacscript-in-lua.md

 ## Automatic Installation (Optional)

-If you have Python installed on your computer and you know what a terminal/shell is, then the easiest way is to use the `isaacscript-lua` Python tool.
+If you have Python installed on your computer and you know what a terminal/shell is, then the easiest way to install the libraries is to use the `isaacscript-lua` Python tool.
 Otherwise, you can use the [manual installation](#manual-installation) (see below).

 - In a terminal, navigate to the directory of your mod.
 - Install the tool: `pip install isaacscript-lua`